tazheeb-shamsi/dev-pedia/README.md

      git checkout -b BUG/your-branch-name
      ```

-3. Make your changes and commit: git commit -m 'Add new feature'.
+3. Make your changes and commit your changes.
 4. Push to there respective branch.
 5. Submit a pull request.